Music Education

 ME 161 Art of Teaching Music I 3 Credits

-Art of Teaching Music I (ATM I) is a first in the sequence of Music Education courses designed to prepare the undergraduate Music Education major students for their student teaching experience and completion of their teaching licensure.
+Art of Teaching Music I (ATM I) is first in the sequence of Music Education courses designed to prepare undergraduate Music Education major students for their student teaching experience and completion of their teaching licensure.
 There will be field observations of master teachers under the aegis of a music education faculty that will allow students not only to observe, but to have guided experience in assessing how teaching and learning are experienced in real classrooms.
 Partnerships between local expert teachers and music education faculty will allow students to complete field observations as well as guided experience in teaching and assessing students in real classrooms.

 ME 187 Instrumental Music: Strings 1 Credits